Table of Contents

 The Technology

-Adaptive cruise control works much like the cruise control that has been in most vehicles since the mid-twentieth century.
-Cruise control is a feature that drivers already have to activate or deactivate on their own that helps drivers to maintain a set speed on the roads.
+Adaptive cruise control operates similarly to the cruise control that has been standard in numerous vehicles since the mid-twentieth century.
+Cruise control is a feature that drivers must activate or deactivate themselves, helping them maintain a set speed on the road.
 To change speeds with cruise control, the driver has to turn the feature off.

 Adaptive cruise control is a feature that is slightly more intuitive than that.
-Using cameras and radar technology, ACC helps a driver maintain speed, but it assesses the traffic in front and around the driver to maintain speed and a safe following distance.
+Using cameras and radar technology, ACC helps drivers regulate speed, but it also assesses the traffic in front and around the driver to maintain a safe following distance.
 With this feature comes lane centering, enabling the driver to stay in the middle of the lane, a feature also known as Pilot Assist.

 The Study

 The research team at IIHS used data from the Massachusetts Institute of Technology Advanced Vehicle Technology Consortium.
-They looked at onboard data collected from four vehicles driven by 39 drivers over a four-week period.
-The cars were two 2016 Land Rover Range Rover Evoque and two 2017 Volvo S90.
+They examined onboard data collected from four vehicles driven by 39 drivers over four weeks.
+The cars were two 2016 Land Rover Range Rover Evoques and two 2017 Volvo S90s.

-The Range Rovers had ACC, while the S90’s had both ACC and Pilot Assist features.
+The Range Rovers had ACC, while the S90s had both ACC and Pilot Assist features.
 When driven on curves, both vehicles used ACC and Pilot Assist less.
 The Range Rover drivers were 72 percent less likely to use ACC on the sharpest curves.
-Researchers defined the sharpest curves as those with a radius less than 2,292 feet or just under one-half mile radius.
+Researchers defined the sharpest curves as those with a radius of less than 2,292 feet, or approximately one-half mile.

 “The fact that Pilot Assist was frequently inactive on the sharpest curves is an important limitation since the kinds of crashes lane-centering could help prevent are more likely to occur on curves than on straightaways.”

-Lane centering technology is in a constant state of study for organizations such as the IIHS and auto manufacturers.
-A 2016 study by the IIHS found that when front crashes are prevented, rear-end crash rates are reduced, as are rear-end crash injuries at a rate of 56 percent.
+Lane centering technology is continually studied by organizations such as the IIHS and auto manufacturers.
+A 2016 study by the IIHS found that when front crashes are prevented, rear-end crash rates are reduced, as are rear-end crash injuries, by 56 percent.
 IIHS estimated that technology such as ACC could reduce those injuries and crash rates even more.

 Lane centering was estimated to be significant in other crashes in a related study, where lane departure warnings were assessed.
 These warnings tell the driver when the car is drifting.
 Car drifting contributes to single-vehicle collisions and head-on collisions.

-Lane departure technology is said to reduce these crashes by 11 percent and injuries by 21 percent, just another example of how lane-centering technology can help to save lives and prevent property damages.
-ACC and Pilot Assist will also do the same.
-This new study is saying that some data indicates that when these two models are used, the benefits of these safety features can be reduced on sharp curves with a radius of up to one-half a mile.
+Lane departure technology has been shown to reduce these crashes by 11%, demonstrating how advanced driver-assistance systems can help improve safety and prevent property damage.
+ACC and Pilot Assist are also designed to help provide similar benefits.
+However, recent studies suggest that the effectiveness of these safety features may decrease on sharp curves with a radius of up to one-half mile.

-At Arash Law, we look at all of these factors when looking at your car accident.
-We know there is so much that goes into investigating what happened and when it happened when your car crashes.
-If you have been a car accident victim, call our California car accident lawyer today at (888) 488-1391 for a free review of your case, or contact Arash Law online and let us know what happened.
+At Arash Law, we consider all these factors when evaluating your car accident.
+We understand that there is a lot that goes into investigating what happened and when it happened when your car is involved in a crash.
+If you have been a car accident victim, reach out to our California car accident lawyers at (888) 488-1391 for a free review of your case.
+You can also contact Arash Law online for inquiries about our legal services.